- Group Tours

 - Australia (02) 8006 4411

 The Kanto Matsuri (literally: Pole Lantern Festival) is a Tanabata-related matsuri in Akita held every August 3rd through 6th.
-The festival is marked by the hundred of candle lit paper lanterns attached to kanto (bamboo poles) balanced on performers foreheads, palms, shoulders, etc. These massive poles vary in size and weight, with the heaviest reaching up to 39 feet long and up to 110 lbs.
-The poles can carry up to 46 paper lanterns, each holding a burning candle.
+The festival is marked by the hundred of candle lit paper lanterns attached to kanto (bamboo poles) balanced on performers foreheads, palms, shoulders, etc. There are four types of poles, Oowaka, Chuwaka, Kowaka, Youwaka.
+Each vary in size and weight with the heaviest reaching up to 39 feet long and 110 pounds.
+The number of lanterns differs between the two largest and two smallest with Oowaka and Chuwaka being the two larger poles holding 46 lanterns each while the two smaller Kowaka and Youwaka holding 24 lanterns each.
 The performers balance the bamboo poles in various ways to the sound of drums, flutes, and people chanting

 dokkoisho, dokkoisho as they make their way through the festival's night parade.